 year'(Stanovich p 162)), the

 such as the 'bad habit' of guessing and a dislike of reading

 are likely to persist and fluency is unlikely to ever be achieved.
-If newly taught skills are not practised extensively they are bound to erode too.
+If newly taught knowledge and skills are not practised extensively they are bound to erode too.

 Myth: Dyslexics are compensated for their lack of phonological ability by being naturally gifted in the artistic / visual-spatial